MondoPower/mondo-cmsep-dashboard/README.md

 ### Output

 The project will process and output the files mentioned in the `files` const of `./bin/build.js` file.
-The output minified files will be in the `./dist/prod` folder for production (pushed to github), and in the `./dist/dev` used for local file serving.
+The output minified files will be in the `./dist/prod` folder for production (pushed to github), and in the `./dist/dev` used for local file serving (excluded from Git).

 ### Development